davluzius/meteor-issue-2033/README.md

 seems like the issue is :

-mongo $or operation on an expression which is trying to match null or undefined array values within an empty array
+mongo $or operation on an expression which is trying to match null array values within an empty array of a collection

 steps to replicate :